 Painting landscapes is one of the major categories in Chinese traditional painting.
-Join master William Cai for a six week beginner course in painting landscapes using traditional techniques.
+Join master William Cai for a ten week course in painting landscapes using traditional techniques.

 2 – 4pm